cgwire/kitsu/docs/first_production/README.md

 ## Change Asset Status

 For example, when an asset is validated at the **Concept** stage, it can be used for the storyboard.
-Then when it's validated at the **Modeling** stage, you can use it for the layout and so on.
+Then, when it's validated at the **Modeling** stage, you can use it for the layout and so on.

 ![Asset Status](../img/getting-started/asset_status.png)